 One of my clients, Annie, was frustrated by her sensitive nature and propensity to get hurt easily.
 She viewed it as flaw that made her life seem like an emotional minefield.
 I asked her, “What if your sensitivity is a strength?
 How could it help you?”
-Annie paused for a minute and then said, “It could be… I guess it makes me a more compassionate listener who’s really good at comforting people in need of it.”
+Annie paused for a minute and then said, “It could be… I guess it makes me a more compassionate listener who’s really good at comforting people.”

 You can see how this simple question began transforming how Annie perceived her sensitivity after she started seeing it as an asset for the first time.
 She used to ask herself, “Why do I always get hurt?” which solidified her base assumption that being sensitive is a bad thing.
 This got stored as a self-defeating narrative in her mind.
 This fixed thought pattern could be easily validated whenever she was triggered.

-Besides breaking negative thought patterns, asking simple yet purposeful, open-ended questions has the potential to crack open the hidden inner treasure chest hidden within you that’s filled with jewels of knowledge and wisdom that can give you breakthroughs, creative insights and solutions to problems.
+Besides breaking negative thought patterns, asking simple yet purposeful, open-ended questions has the potential to crack open the hidden inner treasure chest hidden within you that’s filled with jewels of wisdom, that can give you breakthroughs, creative insights and solutions to problems.

 According to motivational guru, Tony Robbins, quality questions create a quality life.
 He believes that successful people ask better questions and, as a result, get better answers.
-So don’t hold yourself back from questioning yourself and others and giving your mind the freedom to explore unknown territory.
+So don’t hold yourself back from questioning yourself and others and give your mind the freedom to explore unknown territory.